-Personal tutors are available to support you in pastoral (i.e. non-academic) matters and to provide additional support with your studies.
+Personal tutors are available to support you in pastoral (i.e. non-academic) matters.
+All new students on the MA TESOL programme are assigned a personal tutor during Welcome Week.
+You will meet with your personal tutor at regular times throughout the year.
+Also, please feel free to contact your personal tutor at any other time.
 There is a Senior Personal Tutor who coordinates the team of personal tutors.